-I cut my management teeth while working in some of the toughest neighbourhoods of Glasgow.
-Street brawls, crack dealers and knife fights were a continuous issue in and around these schools.
+I cut my management teeth while working in some of the most complex and socio-economically challenged neighbourhoods of Glasgow.
+Street brawls, drug dealers and knife fights were a continuous issue in and around these schools.
 Although the students were sweet, happy and thankful young people, they came from tough homes and tough streets.
 So, it wasn’t unusual to be told to F-off or ‘flipped the bird.’
 One day, I even had a student attempt to throw a desk in my direction (at me?
 I doubt it.
 He wasn’t that angry at his regular teacher).
-By the time I came back to Ottawa, ‘rough’ classes seemed like a cake-walk.
-Sure, these students were also challenged, the weren’t Glagswegians, growing up in a city with the highest poverty levels in the country.
+By the time I came back to Ottawa, ‘rough’ classes seemed like a cake-walk, but I’d also learned a few things in making classroom management better.

 1)Mean what you say.
 Empty threats are easily ignored.

 2) Stay positive.
 The student is not the problem, it’s the behaviour.

 3) The “lesson” should fit the “crime.”
 A student throwing garbage around the room?
 She/he can spend some time cleaning up the classroom.
 Can’t sit appropriately in a chair?
 They could stand.